cdchan/fantasy-basketball/README.md

     * Scrapes hashtagbasketball.com for the latest rest of season projections.
 1. `calc_valuation.py`
     * Assigns values to players based on projections and game schedule for the next few weeks and rest of season.

+### Additional data sources

+* `scrape_yahoo.py`
+    * Using a Yahoo cookie, scrape the Yahoo rest of season projections for all players currently on a roster.